{{org_field_logo}}

 7. Policy Review

-This policy will be reviewed annually or sooner if required by changes in legislation, client requirements, or the operational needs of {{org_field_name}}.
+This policy will be reviewed at least annually and sooner where required by changes in environmental legislation, statutory guidance, waste collection rules, procurement requirements, client contractual obligations, or the operational needs of {{org_field_name}}.

 Responsible Person: {{org_field_registered_manager_first_name}} {{org_field_registered_manager_last_name}}